The Whigs (band): Mission Control (2007–2008)

-In the Dark (2009-2011)
+In the Dark (2009–2011)

 The band spent 2009 writing new songs for their next album whilst continuing to tour with Kings of Leon and undertaking several headline tours with support from bands such as Dead Confederate, The Features and Trances Arc, featuring Dorio's brother.

 In The Dark was released March 16, 2010 in the US by ATO Records.
 It was recorded primarily at Chase Park Transduction in Athens in Summer 2009 by longtime friend and Athens native Ben H. Allen (Animal Collective, Gnarls Barkley).
 "Someone's Daughter" and "So Lonely" were re-recorded in the fall of 2009 with producer Jay Joyce.
 First single "Kill Me Carolyne" and "Automatic" were written and recorded a few days later with Kings Of Leon producer Angelo Petraglia.
 Both additional sessions took place in Nashville, TN.

 The band made their second appearance on the Late Show with David Letterman performing "Kill Me Carolyne" and also appeared on Late Night with Jimmy Fallon where they performed "Hundred / Million".

 Later, the band made their first appearance on The Tonight Show with Jay Leno performing "Black Lotus."

 Upon the release of In The Dark, the band toured the US alongside Black Rebel Motorcycle Club, Band of Skulls and The Hold Steady and at festivals including Mountain Jam in Woodstock and Outside Lands Festival.
 The band also undertook several large scale tours with Kings Of Leon in the US and the UK/Europe, including a sold out show in June at London's Hyde Park, with an estimated 65,000 attendance.

 In May 2010, the band embarked on a U.S.O tour, performing at military bases in Germany and the UK for soldiers and their families in an attempt to boost morale.
 The decision to undertake the tour was influenced by the fact the Deaux's father was in the airforce, and therefore lived in numerous countries around the world where his father was stationed.

 In June, the Whigs toured England with We Are Scientists and returned in February 2011 to co-headline a tour with Dead Confederate along with some dates in mainland Europe, with whom they share the same label in the UK and Europe, Kartel.

 In May 2011, the Whigs returned to the U.K and to perform at Ireland's famed Slane Castle for their 30th anniversary.
 Here the Whigs opened for Kings of Leon and Thin Lizzy and performed to an estimated 75,000 people.

 New Year's Eve 2011, The Whigs headlined the Fabulous 40 Watt Club in Athens, GA. with support from famed Elephant 6'ers Elf Power.

+Their 2nd song in there album, Black Lotus is the theme song for MLB Network Countdown, a popular show from back in the day on MLB Network.